allthingslinux/tux/docs/content/user/modules/snippets/snippet.md

 $s guide
 ```

-## Response
+## Response Format

 When executed, Tux replies to your message with the snippet's content.
-If the snippet is an alias, Tux will resolve it and show the content of the target snippet, while noting the alias relationship.
+If the snippet is an alias, Tux automatically resolves it and shows the content of the target snippet, while indicating the alias relationship.

-If the content exceeds Discord's message limit, the bot will provide the content in a paginated interface or as multiple messages.
+If the content exceeds Discord's message limit, the bot provides the content in a paginated interface or splits it across multiple messages.

 ## Behavior Notes

+- **Usage tracking:** Each time a snippet is used, its usage counter increments (visible in `$snippets` and `$snippetinfo`)
-- **Replies:** The bot preserves the context by replying to the command user's message.
+- **Replies:** The bot preserves context by replying to your message
-- **Allowed Mentions:** Snippets are sent with restricted mentions to prevent accidental @everyone or role pings.
+- **Allowed mentions:** Snippets are sent with restricted mentions to prevent accidental @everyone or role pings
+- **Alias resolution:** If you use an alias, it resolves to the target snippet and increments the target's usage count
+- **Broken aliases:** If an alias points to a deleted snippet, the bot automatically cleans it up when you try to use it

 ## Related Commands

-- [`$snippets`](snippets.md) - List all available snippets in the server.
+- [`$snippets`](snippets.md) - List all available snippets in the server
-- [`$createsnippet`](createsnippet.md) - Create a new snippet or alias.
+- [`$createsnippet`](createsnippet.md) - Create a new snippet or alias
+- [`$snippetinfo`](snippetinfo.md) - View detailed information about a snippet